CORE

 -

 LMU Klinikum's HPC infrastructure, known as CORE, is a collaborative high-performance computing platform supporting scientific research within LMU Klinikum.
 Hosted by MIT, CORE is accessible via LMU Klinikum's MedVer network or remotely and securely through a VPN.
-Key components include a Slurm cluster with three GPU servers and one dedicated CPU server, along with a spacious fileserver and two high-speed fileservers.
-Additionally, CORE offers a Kubeflow environment for interactive computing, such as Jupyter notebooks and an RStudio server.
+Key components include a Slurm cluster with three GPU servers and two dedicated CPU server, along with a spacious fileserver and two high-speed fileservers.
+Additionally, CORE offers a jupyterhub instance for easily accessible interactive computing using jupyter notebooks, Rstudio servers and more.

-CORE is a core facility of LMU KLinikum and is a valuable resource for accelerating medical research, providing researchers from within LMU Klinikum with the computational tools needed to drive innovation and advance healthcare.
+CORE is a core facility of LMU Klinikum and a valuable resource for accelerating medical research, providing researchers from within LMU Klinikum with the computational tools needed to drive innovation and advance healthcare.

 Slurm cluster